leric2/GROMORA-harmo/documentation/run_integration.md

 ### 1. Importing the calibrated spectra (read_level1a)

 These are the outputs from [*run_calibration*](run_calibration.md).
-Within the GROSOM project, a generic function (read_level1_GROSOM.m) for reading netCDF file has been written however, for speed purposes, we are using a quite dirty function reading only a selection of parameters in the level 1a.
+Within the GROMORA project, a generic function (read_level1_GROMORA.m) for reading netCDF file has been written however, for speed purposes, we are using a quite dirty function reading only a selection of parameters in the level 1a.
 Moreover, these parameters are still hardcoded in the code and this should be improved.